 This class will be taught online and you can take part from the comfort of your own home.
-The RCS campus is open with a limited capacity for degree students only to ensure a safe learning environment for all.

 This exciting new online course is for directors, producers, actors and movement practitioners who wish to learn more about how intimacy coordination works and how best practice in this area can be incorporated in all aspects of stage/screen production.